-Becoming more magnetic is a sure-fire way to increase your influence in the workplace.
+Becoming a ‘thought leader’ is a sure-fire way to increase your influence in the workplace.
 That doesn't always come naturally, but it's actually something you can brush up on with research and practice.

 Robert Greene's books are a goldmine for learning the art of charm.
 In The Laws of Human Nature, he explains how to stay on people's good side: